1,000+ Opportunities

 Supporting documentation for expenses (rent, utilities, medical, transportation)

-Based on current listing details, eligibility includes: Veterans discharged under honorable conditions per ORS 408.
+According to the current listing, eligibility includes: Veterans discharged under honorable conditions per ORS 408.
 225, and their un-remarried surviving spouse, dependent child, or step-child who are Oregon residents with demonstrated immediate financial need.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.